drhsqlite/pikchr/doc/userman.md

 ~~~~~

 Because the layout direction is "right", the start and end of the box
 are the .w and .e boundary points.
-Prove this by put more colored dots
+Prove this by putting more colored dots
 at those points and rendering the result:

 ~~~~~